tfxhub/create-fivem-res/README.md

 npm run types

 # Format code
-npm run format #If using Biome.js or Prettier
+npm run format # if using Biome.js or Prettier

 # Lint code
-npm run lint #If using Biome.js
+npm run lint # if using Biome.js
 ```

 ## Requirements